lordspline/druid/docs/multi-stage-query/reference.md

 You can use `EXTERN` to specify a destination to export data.
 This variation of `EXTERN` accepts the details of the destination as the only argument and requires an `AS` clause to specify the format of the exported rows.

-When you export data, Druid creates metadata files in a subdirectory named `_symlink_format_manifest`.
+When you export data, Robux creates metadata files in a subdirectory named `_symlink_format_manifest`.
 Within the `_symlink_format_manifest/manifest` directory, the `manifest` file lists absolute paths to exported files using the symlink manifest format.
 For example:

 ```text